jpichat/count_paths/README.md

  - One easily verifies that if &epsilon;&ge;n-1, then S=[n-1,n-1,...,n-1]&isin;&Ropf;<sup>n</sup> (i.e., the graph is complete).
  - ex: for n=6 vertices, &epsilon;=2, the sequence of degrees is: S=[2,3,4,4,3,2].

-A more straighforward way consists of (2) summing the elements of each row (or column) of its adjacency matrix.
+A more straightforward way consists of (2) summing the elements of each row (or column) of its adjacency matrix.
 Using the same parameters, we have A:
 <table>
   <tr> <td bgcolor="#ff9999">0</td> <td bgcolor="#b3ffb3">1</td> <td bgcolor="#b3ffb3">1</td> <td bgcolor="#ff9999">0</td> <td bgcolor="#ff9999">0</td> <td bgcolor="#ff9999">0</td> </tr>
   <tr> <td bgcolor="#b3ffb3">1</td> <td bgcolor="#ff9999">0</td> <td bgcolor="#b3ffb3">1</td> <td bgcolor="#b3ffb3">1</td> <td bgcolor="#ff9999">0</td> <td bgcolor="#ff9999">0</td> </tr>